Chart Color Schemes

 The employment environment in Calwell shows above-average strength when compared nationally

-Calwell has an educated workforce with prominent representation in essential services sectors.
-The unemployment rate was 3.5% in the past year, with estimated employment growth of 1%.
+Calwell has an educated workforce with significant representation in essential services sectors.
+The unemployment rate is 3.5%, with estimated employment growth of 0.7% over the past year (AreaSearch data).

-As of June 2025, 3,255 residents were employed, mirroring the Australian Capital Territory's unemployment rate of 3.4% and workforce participation rate of 69.6%.
-Dominant sectors include public administration & safety, health care & social assistance, and construction, with a strong specialization in construction at 1.6 times the regional level.
-Conversely, professional & technical services had lower representation at 7.9% compared to the regional average of 11.1%.
-Employment opportunities locally may be limited, as indicated by Census data comparing working population to resident population.
+As of September 2025, there are 3,158 employed residents, with an unemployment rate of 3.5%, compared to the Australian Capital Territory's rate of 3.6%.
+Workforce participation is similar to ACT's at 69.6%.
+Dominant employment sectors include public administration & safety, health care & social assistance, and construction.
+Construction shows strong specialization with an employment share of 1.6 times the regional level, while professional & technical services have lower representation at 7.9% compared to the regional average of 11.1%.

 Frequently Asked Questions - Employment